pytorch/pytorch/docs/source/optim.rst

 :class:`torch.optim.swa_utils.AveragedModel` class implements SWA models, :class:`torch.optim.swa_utils.SWALR` implements the SWA learning rate scheduler and :func:`torch.optim.swa_utils.update_bn` is a utility function used to update SWA batch normalization statistics at the end of training.

+SWA has been proposed in `Averaging Weights Leads to Wider Optima and Better Generalization`_

+.. _`Averaging Weights Leads to Wider Optima and Better Generalization` https://arxiv.org/abs/1803.05407

 Constructing averaged models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^